amitgoswami1027/CognitiveTechnology/Project01/README.md

 #TODO: Create a proposal rule that proposes an operator if the attribute/value pair of name/<var> exists on the input-link
 #With <var> equaling any string

-wm add I2 ^ItsTimeToLearSoar true visualize image-type jpg visualize architectural-wmes on

-#TODO: Create a proposal rule that proposes an operator if the attribute/value pair of name/<var> exists on the input-link
-#With <var> equaling any string

 sp {propose*ItsTimeToLearnSoar
  (state <s> ^type state)
  (<s> ^io <io>)